Teen Titans season 3: Reception

 The season received generally positive reviews from critics, but has been cited as being inferior to its predecessor.
 IGN writer Filip Vukcevic gave the season a mixed review, highlighting the season's "insistence on not trying anything new - in terms of storytelling" as a setback: "We really need to be reminded why we should care about these characters, and this team, in fresh, funny ways.
-Once a show like this has reached its third season it's really got to put in the extra hours; the character-train has got to keep moving forward."
-Vukcevic also found that the new villain Brother Blood "isn't a particularly interesting or menacing villain."
+Once a show like this has reached its third season it's really got to put in the extra hours; the character-train has got to keep moving forward".
+Vukcevic also found that the new villain Brother Blood "isn't a particularly interesting or menacing villain".
 Vukcevic, however, noted the visual gags and the episodes "Revolution" and "Bunny Raven or How to Make a Titananimal Disappear" as highlights of the third season.
 He ultimately gave the season a 6 out of 10 rating.
 Mac McEntire of DVD Verdict awarded the third season an 86, praising the writers for exploring the main characters in more depth, particularly with Cyborg and Robin, but was dismissive of the comedic elements featured in the season.
-John Sinnott, writing for DVD Talk, deemed the third season release as "Highly Recommended."
-Sinnott noted that the season wasn't as strong as the previous two, but still "have a lot of action, a good amount of humor, and even a few touching scenes", highlighting the episodes "Haunted" and "Spellbound."
+John Sinnott, writing for DVD Talk, deemed the third season release as "Highly Recommended".
+Sinnott noted that the season was not as strong as the previous two, but still "have a lot of action, a good amount of humor, and even a few touching scenes", highlighting the episodes "Haunted" and "Spellbound".
 In 2004, Matthew Youngberg was nominated at the 32nd Annie Awards for Best Storyboarding in a Television Production for his work on the episode "Haunted".

 Episodes

 DVD release

 The DVD boxset was released on April 10, 2007 in the United States and Canada.
-It features a series title Teen Titans: Know Your Foes, featurette which is segmented for each of the series main villains.
+It features a series title "Teen Titans: Know Your Foes", featurette which is segmented for each of the series main villains.